 The solution has the following impacts:

-1. An additional Nnef service is used to expose 5GS TSC capabilities to the AF
+1. An additional Nnef service is used to expose 5GS TSC capabilities to support Deterministic QoS

 2. Additional parameters are included in existing messages in the "AF session with required QoS procedure" specified in the TS 23.502 [3] clause 4.15.6.6.